10 Practical Small Home Entrance Design Tricks

 6. Pick the Right Rug

-An indoor outdoor runner or a flat weave mat helps define the space and handles dirt and traffic better than a plush fluffy rug.
+An indoor outdoor runner or a flat weave mat helps define the space and handles dirt and traffic better than a plush, fluffy rug.

 • Inside: A good washable rug catches the rest.